 In Black Line Apartment, Arhitektura d.o.o. placed library shelving and an 18-foot kitchen unit along the two longitudinal walls of the living room.

 In Life After Madrid, you also feature a concealed kitchen design.
 What inspired you for this project?
 Why do you think it’s important to hide kitchen hardware such as handles?

 It’s our belief that by concealing some of the kitchen or furniture elements, we contribute to the abstract image of our projects.
 We always begin with a reference.
 For instance, in the Life After Madrid Apartment, the reference was a stainless steel countertop usually found in bars and restaurants, and then we simplified that image to its pure abstraction.
 When the form isn’t overshadowed by other elements, the most basic and abstract idea is cognitively clear.

 Arhitektura d.o.o. introduces stainless steel as the main material of the light-filled kitchen in Life After Madrid.

 Many of your residential projects also include movable or concealed doors, walls and other elements.
 What are the challenges of designing such spaces?
-Do you work directly with manufacturers to make these elements or do you design them in-house yourselves?

 The challenges in our interior projects are usually presented in the form of preexisting building elements, which have to be overcome and incorporated in the overall design.
 The details are being designed in our office but usually in collaboration with manufacturers, who can guide us between specifics of different materials and their limitations.
 We are always keen to use well-known materials in unexpected ways.